-This pathway is designed to provide students with the mathematical understandings and critical-thinking skills identified for direct entry into the workforce.
+This pathway is designed to provide students with the mathematical understanding and critical-thinking skills identified for direct entry into the workforce.
 Topics include angles, geometry, measurement, number, central tendency, finance, and probability.
 The curricular competencies (reasoning & analyzing, understanding & solving, communicating & representing, and connecting & reflecting) are interwoven throughout the mathematical topics.

-Foundations of Math & Pre-Calculus 10 (MFMP-10)
+Foundations of Math & Pre-Calculus 10

-Prerequisite: Mathematics 9 (Developing or higher, Recommended)
+Prerequisite: Mathematics 9 (Developing or higher, recommended)